This week's news stories from Growfish

 Yang Pyoung-seob, a researcher for the Korea International Trade Association's East Asian Survey and Forecast Team, called for greater efforts by the country's largest trade partner to improve the quality of its goods.

 Imports from the world's fastest growing economy have been growing rapidly in the past several years because of their lower prices catering to increasingly price-sensitive consumers.
-The relocation of Korean manufacturing plants to Asia's second-largest economy for cheaper labor and raw material costs have also added to the influx.
+The relocation of Korean manufacturing plants to

 Trade experts say it would be difficult to ban Chinese products because the large volume and wide range of cheap imported agro-fisheries products, and processed foods, would deal a great blow to the Korean economy.
 Many restaurants and food-related businesses rely on the cheaper products.